Many Businesses STILL Aren’t Doing This . . . Here’s Why They Should!

 #1: Capturing Digital Invoices

 Invoices received in e-mail or paper format introduce unnecessary costs and complexities into the AP process.
 For invoices received via mail, the documents must be sorted, routed, opened, sometimes scanned, and keyed into an AP system.
 For invoices received via e-mail, the documents must be saved, stored and depending on the process in place, potentially printed and keyed if no front-end imaging or automatic data extraction technology is in place.
 Receiving invoices in electronic format allows your company to perform automated data capture and enable touch-less processing or minimize the human intervention in getting the data to your ERP or back-end systems for payment.

 #2: Validating Automated Invoices

 Many AP organizations perform validations on the invoice before processing for payment and approval.
 These validations generally consist of making sure the supplier is an existing supplier in good standing, the vendor name and number match.
 The terms match the vendor master, if it’s a PO based invoice that the appropriate PO information is on the invoice, etc.

-When processing electronic invoices, AP departments can use readily available business process management (BPM), as well as data capture technologies such as OCR, EDI and Document Assembly for email invoices to perform these validations automatically that would otherwise require data entry and some manual validation.
+When processing electronic invoices, AP departments can use readily available AP Automation and business process management (BPM) or workflow management, as well as data capture technologies such as OCR, EDI and Document Assembly for email invoices to perform these validations automatically that would otherwise require data entry and some manual validation.

 #3: Automated Matching

-One of the more complex validations performed is the matching process.
+One of the more complex validations performed is the matching process for PO based invoices.
 There are generally three matching processes: